akhil27051999/AWS-Infra-with-Terraform-and-CICD-with-Jenkins/modules/docs/ec2.md

 }
 ```

-1. aws_instance "jenkins": Defines an EC2 instance resource with the label "jenkins".
+1. `aws_instance` "jenkins": Defines an EC2 instance resource with the label "jenkins".
-2. ami: Amazon Machine Image ID, pulled from the variable ami_id (Ubuntu AMI by default).
+2. `ami`: Amazon Machine Image ID, pulled from the variable ami_id (Ubuntu AMI by default).
-3. instance_type: Instance size/type, from the variable instance_type (default is t2.micro).
+3. `instance_type`: Instance size/type, from the variable instance_type (default is t2.micro).
-4. subnet_id: The subnet where the EC2 instance will be launched, passed via variable.
+4. `subnet_id`: The subnet where the EC2 instance will be launched, passed via variable.
-5. key_name: SSH key pair name for logging into the instance.
+5. `key_name`: SSH key pair name for logging into the instance.
-6. vpc_security_group_ids: Attaches a security group to the instance; here it refers to a security group resource defined below.
+6. `vpc_security_group_ids`: Attaches a security group to the instance; here it refers to a security group resource defined below.
-7. iam_instance_profile: IAM profile attached for permissions, optional with default null.
+7. `iam_instance_profile`: IAM profile attached for permissions, optional with default null.
-8. user_data: Runs a shell script during instance initialization (user_data.sh file in the module directory).
+8. `user_data`: Runs a shell script during instance initialization (user_data.sh file in the module directory).
-9. tags: Tags the instance with name "jenkins-server".
+9. `tags`: Tags the instance with name "jenkins-server".
 10. Defines a security group named jenkins-sg allowing inbound and outbound traffic:

 **Ingress rules:**